Construction Law Journal

-Construction Law is a monthly English-language journal providing news and articles on the construction industry.
-The journal is written for the non-legal professional involved in contractual and other legal matters in the industry.
+Construction Law is a semi-annual English-language journal providing news and articles on the construction industry.The journal is written for the non-legal professional involved in contractual and other legal matters in the industry.
 The journal is owned by LexisNexis which is part of Reed Elsevier.

 Articles within the journal are written by lawyers, barristers, academics, insurance and health and safety specialists, who specialise in construction law.

 Features

 Construction Law offers six main feature length analysis articles per issue, written by construction lawyers, barristers and academics, as well as insurance and health and safety specialists.
 In addition, developments in adjudication, industry standard contract forms, key decisions from the courts, alternative forms of dispute resolution, and forthcoming legislation are covered.

 The journal also includes the following regular sections: